theo-keyzer/Core-gen/Crystal.md

 The other implementations make use of a depth value that gets inc/dec.
 It can go back further.
 The problem is the `Du` command `Do/Jump` that may or may not be between the loops.
+The python version has a `Break (actor,loop,cmd) for actor_name` to break further back to the actor_name.
 #### Condition
 Break condition.
 The `Break cmd on_error ${val}`, evals the variable string with the `strs` function.
 If the variables are missing, it would break out of the `go_cmds`.
 The `no_error`, would break when the variables are present - doing checks.
+The python version has no break condition, rather relies on the actor match for missing variables
 ### Call
 Actor calls.
 The `All, Its and Du` commands, calls the `new_act` function to set up